xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 Removed features
 ----------------

-The following replication-related JavaScript methods became obsolete in ArangoDB 2.2 and have been removed in ArangoDB 2.4:
+The following replication-related JavaScript methods became obsolete in AvocadoDB 2.2 and have been removed in AvocadoDB 2.4:

-* `require("org/arangodb/replication").logger.start()`
+* `require("org/avocadodb/replication").logger.start()`
-* `require("org/arangodb/replication").logger.stop()`
+* `require("org/avocadodb/replication").logger.stop()`
-* `require("org/arangodb/replication").logger.properties()`
+* `require("org/avocadodb/replication").logger.properties()`

-The REST API methods for these functions have also been removed in ArangoDB 2.4:
+The REST API methods for these functions have also been removed in AvocadoDB 2.4:

 * HTTP PUT `/_api/replication/logger-start`
 * HTTP PUT `/_api/replication/logger-stop`